 The judges also said it’s not right to gather data on innocent people – that instead it must only be harvested where there is suspicion of serious crime.
 And they said if someone is spied on, they have a right to know about it afterwards so that they can challenge it if it was wrong, and so we all know the true scale of the state’s surveillance regime.
 These are simple, vital safeguards to introduce fairness, accountability and transparency into an otherwise shady world.

-Dripa expires on 31 December.
+Dripa expired on 31 December 2016.
 So why does any of this matter?
 Because a new law – the Investigatory Powers Act – has been passed to replace it.
 It is a behemoth of surveillance laws; huge, impenetrable, and capable of doing massive damage.

 It replicates all the same powers found unlawful by the European Court, but also goes so much further.
 It forces service providers to generate and store records of all our internet histories.
 Every site we visit, every app we open, every piece of software we download.